Cubs vs. Phillies Player Props Betting Odds

 Hoerner Stats

-- Hoerner has eight doubles, a triple, two home runs, nine walks and 23 RBI (49 total hits).
-He has stolen 11 bases.
+- Hoerner has collected 49 hits with eight doubles, a triple, two home runs and nine walks.
+He has driven in 23 runs with 11 stolen bases.

 Hoerner Recent Games